blue-luke/ckad-exercises/g.state.md

 ### Create a second pod which is identical with the one you just created (you can easily do it by changing the 'name' property on pod.yaml).
 Connect to it and verify that '/etc/foo' contains the 'passwd' file.
 Delete pods to cleanup.
 Note: If you can't see the file from the second pod, can you figure out why?
 What would you do to fix that?

+hostpath is a node file path, so only pods on the same node can access this data.
+Think through this

+32.yaml
+All works
+Both pods use same pvc, which refers to one pv

 <details><summary>show</summary>